Jaseunda/scode-packages/packages/compiler/README.md

 ## Description

-This script will isntall the following python, vim, nano, clang, nodejs, php, golang, mysql and javajdk.
+This script will isntall the following python, vim, nano, clang, nodejs, php, golang, mysql, apecahce and javajdk.

 ## Getting Started